 The Department of Social Services (DSS) formed the Office of the Ombudsman to assist Department of Homeless Services (DHS) constituents, as well as the public, to access a wide array of information and services.
 The Office is an independent and impartial unit whose mission is to support individuals and families experiencing homelessness in New York City, assist them on their path to fairer access to essential resources, improve their quality of life while in shelter, and advocate for a meaningful role in the decision-making processes that affect their lives.

 The Office is charged with resolving constituent issues and concerns through alternative dispute resolution methods, including mediation services.
-Experienced Constituent Services Representatives provide effective conflict resolution, and work to ensure fair and equal access to DHS, City, and community-based services and resources.
+Experienced Constituent Services Representatives provide effective conflict resolution, and work to ensure fair and equal access to DSS, City, and community-based services and resources.
 The staff actively engages constituents and empowers them to participate in positive decision-making processes.
 With the goal of seeking independent and impartial issue resolution, the Office is responsible for:

-While constituents always have the option of contacting DHS' Office of the Ombudsman directly, they may also submit a Constituent Grievance Form in writing to their shelter director or shelter case worker, as a way of presenting grievances concerning their receipt of DHS-funded services.
+While constituents always have the option of contacting DSS' Office of the Ombudsman directly, they may also submit a Constituent Grievance Form in writing to their shelter director or shelter case worker, as a way of presenting grievances concerning their receipt of DHS-funded services.